Admitted International Students - What's Next?

 • You can review information about and sign up for a payment plan on the Office of Student Accounts website

-• Late payments incur fines, students may be dropped from their classes, and/or holds will be placed on their accounts.
+• Late payments create fines, students may be dropped from their classes, and/or holds will be placed on their accounts.

 • STEP 12: (Pre-Arrival) Submit Final High School or University Transcripts

-Students who were still enrolled and taking classes when they applied to Kutztown University need to work with their school to provide their final secondary school or university transcripts.
-Final transcripts should include the date of completion/graduationand grades from the last term you took classes.
+Students who were still enrolled and taking classes when they applied to Kutztown University need to work with their school to provide their final transcripts.
+Final transcripts should include the date of completion or graduation and the grades from the last term you took classes.

 Physical Copy: Students can bring a physical copy of their final transcripts with them to International Orientation.
-Only physical copies that are in a sealed envelopes with the seal unbroken, are considered official.
+Only physical copies that are in a sealed envelopes, with an unbroken seal , are considered official.

 • (Arrival) What to Bring to Campus